zo0o0ot/speaker-page/content/slides/your-digital-legacy/index.md

 - (Apple, Google, Microsoft, Amazon, Facebook, etc.)
 - Sometimes you get some cool features, but have you considered all the costs?
 - Are you happy with this?
+- I don't have a dog in this race, I just want you to reflect on your decision, since it's an easy choice to default into and then stay in because it's annoying and scary to change.

 ---